-The USC Law & Global Health Collaboration invites you to attend Justice Oagile Bethuel Key Dingake’s lecture, “Achieving Sexual and Reproductive Health and Rights in Southern Africa.”
+The USC Law & Global Health Collaboration hosted Justice Oagile Bethuel Key Dingake Feb.
+5, 2019, for his lecture, “Achieving Sexual and Reproductive Health and Rights in Southern Africa.”

-Justice Dingake will highlight some of the challenges in realizing sexual and reproductive health and rights in southern Africa, using case studies from Botswana, South Africa and Swaziland.
+Justice Dingake highlighted some of the challenges in realizing sexual and reproductive health and rights in southern Africa, using case studies from Botswana, South Africa, and Swaziland.

 Hon.
 Justice Oagile Bethuel Key Dingake

 Justice of the Supreme and National Courts of Papua New Guinea